Auto Loan Calculator

 How to use this calculator

-5. Review the monthly payment, amount financed, total interest, and the purchase summary to see how the car deal is structured.
+7. Review the monthly payment, net trade-in equity, amount financed, and the term comparison table to see how different loan terms affect the payment and total interest.

 How it works